>

 All forms of gambling favour the house.
 That’s why chasing your losses simply doesn’t work.
 No matter how experienced you are, you’re going to lose over time.
 Gambling is not a way to make money.
 Play for fun, or not at all.

 Check in with yourself and take stock of how you’re doing.
-Grab a bite, exercise, open Netflix, connect with friends.
-Consider PlayNow’s voluntary short-term account lockout feature to help you take a break for anywhere from 24 hours to 14 days.
+Grab a bite, exercise, watch something, connect with friends.
 Time away from gambling will let you reassess where you’re at and how you’re feeling.

 5. Be honest with yourself and how you're feeling